-Information for Freshers
+Information for new undergraduate students

 Welcome to the Physics Department and congratulations on securing your place at Durham University.
 We are looking forward to meeting you when you arrive here.
 In the meantime, we hope that the information below will be useful to you as you make your plans.
-If you have any general queries then do not hesitate to contact us, either by email (email@example.com) or by telephone (0191 334 3726).
+If you have any general queries then do not hesitate to contact us, either by email (email@example.com or by telephone (0191 334 3726).

 (Please note that this is a copy of information on the University's Before You Arrive page.)